lyft/clutch/docs/development/feature.md

 ##### Configuration

 The final step is registering this new Amiibo workflow with the Clutch app.
-First update the component name by replacing the scaffolded default in our workflow's registration function.
+First update the component name by replacing the scaffolded default (`HelloWorld`) in our workflow's registration function.

 ```tsx title="frontend/workflows/amiibo/src/index.tsx"
 import type { BaseWorkflowProps, WorkflowConfiguration } from "@clutch-sh/core";